atbcb/usab-uswds/_pages/about/board-meetings.md

 ### Agenda

-* 3:00 – 3:30 Board Business
 * Welcome
-  * Official Business (including Approval of Minutes, Standing Committee Reports, EAC and Interim Executive Director Reports)
-  * New Business
+* Executive Director's Report
+* Presentation on "Accessible Virtual Meeting Platforms"
+  * Brandon Pace, Department of Homeland Security
+  * Gerard Williams, Federal Communications Commission
 * Official and New Business

 During the pandemic, the Board is conducting its meetings remotely using [Zoom for Government](https://zoomgov.com).